ajayadaha1/ZCU670-100G-CMAC/README.md

-# ZCU670 100G CAUI-4 v2024.2 With RS-FEC Disabled
+# ZCU670 100G CAUI-4 v2024.2 with RS-FEC Disabled
+---
 ## **Design Summary**
+---
 This project utilizes 100G CMAC.
 This has been routed to all 4 SFPs on a ZCU670 board.
-System is configured to use the ZCu670 si570 at 156.25MHz.
+System is configured to use the ZCU670 si570 at 156.25MHz.

 - `end0` is configured as GEM3 routed via RGMII to the on-board PHY.
 - `eth0` is configured as 100G Ethernet Subsystem routed to 4xSFPs.

 ---
 ## **Required Hardware**
 - ZCU670
 - 4xSFP supporting 100G CAUI-4
 - 100G capable link partner with RS-FEC disabled
 ---
 ## **Build Instructions**
+---
 ### **Vivado:**

 Enter the `Scripts` directory.
 From the command line run the following: